Shpeks/KindergartenManager/README.md

-Web application on ASP .NET 5.
+Web application on ASP .NET 5
-SQL Server with EF was used as a database.
+SQL Server with EF was used as a database
+Identity was used to work with users
 Created to automate supply accounting in a kindergarten.
-There are 3 roles in this application: Purchasing Agent, Medical Staff and Administrator.
+There are 3 roles in this application: Purchasing Agent, Medical Staff and Administrator
-The role of the medical staff is to create a menu for the day that the supply worker works with.
-The role of the purchasing agent is to compile a summary that will be sent to the accounting department.
-From this list it will be clear what needs to be sent to the kitchen for cooking or viewing, what products are missing and to make a request to order products.
+The role of the medical staff is to create a menu for the day that the supply worker works with The role of the purchasing agent is to compile a summary that will be sent to the accounting department From this list it will be clear what needs to be sent to the kitchen for cooking or viewing, what products are missing and to make a request to order products
-There is also export to an Excel template file.
+There is also export to an Excel template file
-The administrator grants rights to view/edit data.
+The administrator grants rights to view/edit data

 Main Page
 ![image](https://github.com/Shpeks/KindergartenManager/assets/96112171/affe6866-9257-4754-90fc-06e8fc17ae18)